apollographql/apollo-ios/docs/source/tutorial/tutorial-subscriptions.md

 Trips booked: -1
 ```

 Now, let's display that information in a view!
-Use the included `NotificationView` to show a brief alert at the bottom of the screen with information about a trip being booked or cancelled:
+Replace the `print` statement in `handleTripsBooked` with code to use the included `NotificationView` to show a brief alert at the bottom of the screen with information about a trip being booked or cancelled:

 ```swift:title="LaunchesViewController.swift"
 private func handleTripsBooked(value: Int) {